Demand planning and forecasting

 What is demand planning?

 Demand planning is a multi-step, cross-functional process to build accurate forecasts of customer demand.
-It combines historical data, current inventory levels, lead times and statistical forecasting to determine what products to order or produce and then tracks this forecast against actual sales.
+It combines historical data, current inventory levels and lead times to determine what products to order or produce and then tracks this forecast against actual sales.

 Demand planning involves active efforts to anticipate how demand may change due to market factors, promotional activities or seasonality.